Power BI Dashboard Template Guide

 • Reduce reporting noise in meetings

-• Move faster from reporting to discussion
+• Move faster from KPI review to discussion

 A better next step